sabeydeedaya/docs/src/pages/emails/braze-mailjet.md

 ### Setup a custom click tracking domain

-Contact your **Braze Account Manager** and request the Email Click Tracking Domain and the SendGrid Data domain associated with your SendGrid account.
-Here is guide to configure SendGrid account [documentation](/pages/emails/sendgrid/#configure-your-esp/){:target="\_blank"}.
+Contact your **Braze Account Manager** and request the Custom Click Tracking Domain associated with your MailJet account.
+Here is guide to configure MailJet account [documentation](/pages/emails/mailjet/#configure-your-esp/){:target="\_blank"}.

 !!! tip "Adding a custom click-tracking domain"
     If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Braze.